Insurance fraud detection is a matter of understanding connections.

 To uncover scams, investigators look for anomalous links between people, events, locations and times.
 They scour huge, noisy, complex, and often incomplete, datasets to understand which connections are genuine, and which could indicate fraud.

-Network visualization (or ‘link analysis’ as it is more commonly called by fraud teams) has long been a vital part of the fraud investigators arsenal.
-Powerful and well-designed network visualization is the ideal tool to overcome data challenges and investigate fraud in an interactive and intuitive way.
+Network visualization – or ‘link analysis’ as it is more commonly called by fraud teams – has long been a vital part of the fraud investigators arsenal.
+Powerful and well-designed link analysis tool is the ideal way to overcome data challenges and investigate fraud in an interactive and intuitive way.

-Below is an illustration of how the KeyLines network visualization toolkit has been used to investigate insurance claims.
+Below is an illustration of how our link analysis toolkits are used to investigate insurance claims.

 Most insurance fraud detection systems work in a similar way.
 Data is collated on a huge scale, rule scored and typically sorted into three categories: fraud, not fraud and unsure.

 A team of analysts then manually reviews the ‘unsures’ – a careful balancing act between keeping genuine customers happy with fast, accurate decisions and preventing real frauds from getting through.

 Link analysis, powered by our toolkits, is a great way of visually presenting these complex scenarios in a simple format, directly embedded in the investigation workflow.

 In a real-world deployment of a fraud link analysis system, an investigator would be interested in a large number of data points.

 Their data model will depend on their business processes, structures, and operations.
 Different approaches will require different data points, but some typical elements will include: